Skip to main content

 // Output: "Today is December 25th"

-Returns: Complete date object with display formatting properties:
+Returns: Date object with display formatting properties:

 • year, month, day - Numeric date values (0-based month/day for SC compatibility)